Best iPad for Kids iMore 2021

 Best Value: iPad (2018)

-When looking at the older iPad, it's important to note that many of the features on the newer iPad Air 3 are available here.
-The similarities include the same 8-megapixel back camera with f/2.4 aperture and 1080p HD video recording with slo-mo video support for 720p at 240 frames per second (FPS).
+When looking at the older iPad, it's important to note that many of the features on the newer iPad are available here.
+The similarities include the same 8MP back camera with f/2.4 aperture and 1080p HD video recording with slo-mo video support for 720p at 120FPS.
 Both models also include Apple's second-generation Touch ID fingerprint sensor built into the Home button.
-Battery life is also similar; up to 10 hours of surfing the web and watching a video.
+Battery life is also similar — up to 10 hours of surfing the web and watching a video.

-Why shouldn't you consider the iPad (2018) versus the iPad Air 3?
+Why shouldn't you consider the iPad 2018 versus the iPad 2020?
 The older model offers a slower A10 Fusion chip compared to the A12 Bionic chip with Neural Engine found on the newer one.
-Additionally, the 2018 version only provides storage up to 128GB.
-It could also prove difficult to find new on the market.
+Additionally, both the 2018 and 2020 iPads go up to 128GB in storage, so you could just pay a little bit more and just get the newer model.
+The 2018 iPad can also prove difficult to find new on the market.

 - Great battery life